Central Park: Late 19th and early 20th centuries: first decline

 By the 1870s, the park's patrons increasingly came to include the middle and working class, and strict regulations were gradually eased, such as those against public gatherings.
 Because of the heightened visitor count, neglect by the Tammany administration, and budget cuts demanded by taxpayers, the maintenance expenses for Central Park had reached a nadir by 1879.
 Olmsted blamed politicians, real estate owners, and park workers for Central Park's decline, though high maintenance costs were also a factor.
 By the 1890s, the park faced several challenges: cars were becoming commonplace, and with the proliferation of amusements and refreshment stands, people were beginning to see the park as a recreational attraction.
-The 1904 opening of the New York City Subway displaced Central Park as the city's predominant leisure destination, as New Yorkers could travel to farther destinations such as Coney Island beaches or Broadway theaters for a five-cent fare.
+Vehicles were allowed in the park from 1899 onward.
+The 1904 opening of the New York City Subway displaced Central Park as the city's predominant leisure destination, as New Yorkers could travel to Coney Island beaches or Broadway theaters for a five-cent fare.

 In the late 19th century the landscape architect Samuel Parsons took the position of New York City parks superintendent.
 A onetime apprentice of Calvert Vaux, Parsons helped restore the nurseries of Central Park in 1886.
 Parsons closely followed Olmsted's original vision for the park, restoring Central Park's trees while blocking the placement of several large statues in the park.
 Under Parsons' leadership, two circles (now Duke Ellington and Frederick Douglass Circles) were constructed at the northern corners of the park.
 He was removed in May 1911 following a lengthy dispute over whether an expense to replace the soil in the park was unnecessary.
 A succession of Tammany-affiliated Democratic mayors were indifferent toward Central Park.

 Several park advocacy groups were formed in the early 20th century.
 To preserve the park's character, the citywide Parks and Playground Association, and a consortium of multiple Central Park civic groups operating under the Parks Conservation Association, were formed in the 1900s and 1910s.
 These associations advocated against such changes to the park as the construction of a library, sports stadium, a cultural center, and an underground parking lot.
 A third group, the Central Park Association, was created in 1926.
 The Central Park Association and the Parks and Playgrounds Association were merged into the Park Association of New York City two years later.

 The Heckscher Playground—named after philanthropist August Heckscher, who donated the play equipment—opened near its southern end in 1926, and quickly became popular with poor immigrant families.
 The following year, Mayor Jimmy Walker commissioned landscape designer Hermann W. Merkel to create a plan to improve Central Park.
 Merkel's plans would combat vandalism and plant destruction, rehabilitate paths, and add eight new playgrounds, at a cost of $1 million.
 One of the suggested modifications, underground irrigation pipes, were installed soon after Merkel's report was submitted.
 The other improvements outlined in the report, such as fences to mitigate plant destruction, were postponed due to the Great Depression.